anas1412/notes/content/docs/18-symphony-of-success.md

 ### My Own Symphony of Success

 For a long time, my pursuit of success was a discordant tune, driven by external metrics and a fear of not having enough.
-Even when I achieved milestones in my software engineering career, the lack of internal fulfillment left me feeling hollow.
+Even when I achieved milestones in my software engineering journey, the lack of internal fulfillment left me feeling hollow.
 It was only when I consciously shifted to the Be-Do-Have model, prioritizing my internal state of being and aligning my actions with my deepest values, that the symphony began to play.
 In trading, this meant detaching from the outcome of individual trades and focusing on the process, on *being* a disciplined and resilient trader.
 The financial freedom and location independence I now *have* are not just external achievements; they are the harmonious echoes of an internal transformation.
 The journey itself, with all its challenges and triumphs, has become deeply meaningful, because it is a direct expression of who I am becoming.

 ### Cultivating Your Own Symphony